Brian Blessed: Acting

 One of Blessed's earliest roles was that of PC "Fancy" Smith in the BBC television series Z-Cars, between 1962 and 1965.
 In 1966, he appeared in a production of Incident at Vichy at the Phoenix Theatre in London.
 Also in 1966, he was offered the titular role of the Doctor in BBC's sci-fi drama, Doctor Who, to take over from William Hartnell, but had to turn it down due to conflicting projects.
 In 1967, he played Porthos in a 10-part BBC adaptation of The Three Musketeers.
 Blessed also had minor roles in cult TV series such as The Avengers (1967, 1969) and the original Randall and Hopkirk (Deceased) (1969).
 He interpreted the role of King Mark of Cornwall in the HTV television series Arthur of the Britons (1972–1973).
 He appeared as William Woodcock in the Yorkshire Television series Boy Dominic (1974).
 He played Caesar Augustus in the BBC Two drama series I, Claudius (1976), Vargas in the Blake's 7 episode Cygnus Alpha (1978) and Basileos in The Aphrodite Inheritance (1979).
 He hosted a docudrama on the life of Johann Sebastian Bach called The Joy of Bach (1978), in which he also played Bach in a number of scenes.

-Blessed also appeared in two episodes of the British science fiction television series Space:1999.
-He played scientist Dr. Rowland Cabot in the 1975 episode Death's Other Dominion and as Mentor in the 1976 episode The Metamorph.
+Blessed also appeared in two episodes of the British science fiction television series Space: 1999.
+He played scientist Dr Cabot Rowland in the 1975 episode "Death's Other Dominion" and Mentor in the 1976 episode "The Metamorph".

 Blessed played Long John Silver in the 10-part serial Return to Treasure Island (1986), King Yrcanos in the Doctor Who serial Mindwarp (1986), General Yevlenko in the mini-series War and Remembrance (1988), and Lord Loxley, the father of Robin Hood, in the Hollywood film Robin Hood: Prince of Thieves (1991).

 In 1981, Blessed appeared in Andrew Lloyd Webber's musical, Cats, as both Old Deuteronomy and Bustopher Jones, for the original West End theatre production.

 Blessed has appeared in a number of Shakespearean roles on both stage and screen, including four of the five Shakespeare films directed by Kenneth Branagh: as the Duke of Exeter in Henry V (1989), Antonio in Much Ado About Nothing (1993), the Ghost of Hamlet's Father in Hamlet (1996), and both Duke Frederick and Duke Senior in As You Like It (2006).